 Those vegans who choose to stand up for our fellow beings (most of the ones I know, actually) seek to spotlight the culture of violence and exploitation that our society accepts as the norm – and what a culture of horrific violence it is.
 The myriad ways in which humans remorselessly inflict suffering on all other beings serve to illustrate our sickening ingenuity as a species.

 When I first became vegan, like many of my peers, there was an air of fresh innocence and optimism about me.
-I had uncovered a vile, unpleasant truth, a horrific bloodbath of needless exploitation and had passed through a storm of bitter self-recrimination to reach the conclusion that my only possible rational response was to become vegan.
-I felt sure that, amongst those I knew, I had to be the only person who had seen what I had seen, and I was confident that once others knew too, they would feel exactly as I did.
+I had uncovered an unpleasant truth, a horrific bloodbath of needless exploitation and had passed through a storm of bitter self-recrimination to reach the conclusion that my only possible rational response was to become vegan.
+I felt sure that, amongst those I knew, none of whom were vegan to my knowledge, I had to be the only person who had seen what I had seen, and I was confident that once others knew too, they would feel exactly as I did.

 And there lay the very first indication that this wasn’t going to be as straightforward as I thought.
 Like the sound of a cracked bell ringing came a dull response from those I knew to my revelations and my optimistic solutions.
 Gradually it began to sink in that I was not the only person who knew, or sadly the only person who entertained fleeting thoughts that it was wrong, but I was certainly the only one who seemed willing either to face the truth or to act on my convictions.

 Talking the talk

 I found that the essence of the matter was that most people liked to be associated with the concept of caring about animals.
 However for most, while this concern is something that is frequently verbalised (‘Oh yes, I love animals’, ‘I’m not vegan but I don’t believe in cruelty’) it is seldom followed through to examine how and indeed why their own self interest will always trump the needs of any other being.